duplicity

 duplicity sftp://uid@other.host/some_dir /home/me

-The following command compares the latest backup with the current files:
+The following action compares the latest backup with the current files:

 duplicity verify sftp://uid@other.host/some_dir /home/me